troglobit/inadyn/CONTRIBUTING.md

 5. Commit messages

+   Commit messages exist to track *why* a change was made.
+Try to be as clear and concise as possible in your commit messages, and always, be proud of your work and set up a proper GIT identity for your commits:

+        git config --global user.name "Jane Doe"
+        git config --global user.email jane.doe@example.com

    See this helpful guide for how to write simple, readable commit messages, or have at least a look at the below example.